soundsrc/git-lfs-fcgi/README.md

 * Test suite

-## Bugs
+## Limitations

 This server does not read information about the git repositories that it serves.
-Therefore it is very permissive with file locking.
-There is no permission enforcements on who or what files can be locked and files that don't exists can be locked as well.
+Therefore it has no concept of user permissions on the actual repositories nor does it know the contents of a repository.
+This generally affects things such as file locking, where anyone with repostory access can freely lock any files including ones that don't exist!

 ## Building from source